p3solutions/archonUI/README.md

 ```
 location / {
     # First attempt to serve request as file, then
-                # as directory, then fall back to displaying index.html.
+    # fall back to displaying index.html.
     try_files $uri /index.html;
 }
 ```

 6. Start your server by using the command